kn-cs/d2LHash/README.md

 This is the source code repository of the work [Polynomial hashing over prime order fields](https://www.aimsciences.org/article/doi/10.3934/amc.2024001), authored by [Sreyosi Bhattacharyya](bhattacharyya.sreyosi@gmail.com), [Kaushik Nath](kaushik.nath@yahoo.in) & [Palash Sarkar](palash@isical.ac.in) of [Indian Statistical Institute, Kolkata, India](https://www.isical.ac.in).
 This work focuses on developing 64-bit assembly implementations of a two-level hash function based on the BRW and usual polynomials over the primes 2^{127}-1 and 2^{130}-5.

+An update on the paper mentioned above is available at [An Update to ``Polynomial Hashing over Prime Order Fields''](https://eprint.iacr.org/2025/1224).

 To report a bug or make a comment regarding the implementations please drop a mail to: [Kaushik Nath](kaushik.nath@yahoo.in).

 ---